cmj2002/warp-docker/docs/README.md

 - [zero-trust.md](zero-trust.md): Details the steps to use the WARP client with Cloudflare Zero Trust.
 - [masque.md](masque.md): Describes how to enable MASQUE, WARP's new protocol.
 - [podman.md](podman.md): Provides information to run the container with Podman.
+- [proxy-mode.md](proxy-mode.md): instructions on how to use the container in WARP's proxy mode.